 Unlike some other languages that have only one official compiler there are a number of different implementations of C++ available.
-We’ll only look at a few of the most significant.
+A few of the better known ones:

 - Clang / LLVM – A free and open source compiler, Clang is the front-end for the LLVM back-end, neither of which is C++ specific.

 - GNU Compiler Collection (GCC) – The best known free and open source C++ compiler, it has long been the standard on non-Windows operating systems although Clang / LLVM has begun to encroach on GCC’s territory.
 Again, not limited to C++ only.

 These are the three main options that are available.
 However it is worth noting a few other common ways you may see C++ compilers referenced:

 - Cygwin – Implements many *nix tools, including GCC, on Windows.